RDFLib/rdflib/docs/developers.rst

 Rationale
 ~~~~~~~~~
 RDFLib has been around for more than a decade, and in this time both Python and
-RDF have evolved.
-RDFLib's public API has also accumulated some problems over
+RDF have evolved, and RDFLib's API also has to evolve to keep up with these
-time.
+changes and to make it easier for users to use.
+This will inevitably require

-There are more or less two ways to address the shortcomings of RDFLib's public
+breaking changes to do.

-API:
+There are more or less two ways to approach breaking RDFLib's public API:

 - Revolutionary: Create a new API from scratch and reimplement it, and when
   ready, release a new version of RDFLib with the new API.